rajacsp/rajacsp.github.io/docs/knowledge/language/spanish.md

 El museo está cerrado - The museum is closed

-Necesitas dinero, Deepak? - Do you need money, Deepak
+Necesitas dinero, CSP? - Do you need money, CSP

 Señora, necesita usted un taxi? - Ma'am, do you need a taxi?